-AARON LAWSON is a member of Edelson PC’s Issues & Appeals group.
+AARON LAWSON is a Partner on Edelson PC’s Issues & Appeals group.
 Aaron regularly litigates complex issues in both trial and appellate courts, including jurisdictional issues and class certification.
 Aaron has argued in four federal Courts of Appeals and numerous district courts around the country.
 Aaron’s practice focuses on consumer fraud, including false advertising, and data security.

 In addition to his work at Edelson PC, Aaron serves on the Privacy Subcommittee of the California Lawyers Association’s Antitrust, UCL & Privacy Section, and edits the yearly treatise produced by the subcommittee.